MyBord/mybord-server/docs/projectManagement.md

 ### B. High - MVP

-* create separate errors for signing up when there already is an existing email account vs an existing username

-* restrict usernames to only have certain characters
 * login with email or username
 * internal server error for new user trying to login but doesn't exist?
   - unhandled promise rejection when ltrying to login for user that does not exist